stonepros/stone/doc/releases/hammer.rst

   cache tiering code that improve performance and reduce latency.
 * *RDMA support*: There is now experimental support the RDMA via the Accelio (libxio) library.
-* *New administrator commands*: The 'ceph osd df' command shows pertinent details on OSD disk utilizations.
-The 'ceph pg ls ...' command makes it much simpler to query PG states while diagnosing cluster issues.
+* *New administrator commands*: The 'stone osd df' command shows pertinent details on OSD disk utilizations.
+The 'stone pg ls ...' command makes it much simpler to query PG states while diagnosing cluster issues.

-.. _the new method: ../start/quick-ceph-deploy/#add-an-rgw-instance
+.. _the new method: ../start/quick-stone-deploy/#add-an-rgw-instance

 Other highlights since Firefly include:

-* *CephFS*: we have fixed a raft of bugs in CephFS and built some basic journal recovery and diagnostic tools.
+* *StoneFS*: we have fixed a raft of bugs in StoneFS and built some basic journal recovery and diagnostic tools.
 Stability and performance of single-MDS systems is vastly improved in Giant.
-  Although we do not yet recommend CephFS for production deployments, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
+  Although we do not yet recommend StoneFS for production deployments, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
 * *Local Recovery Codes*: the OSDs now support an erasure-coding scheme that stores some additional data blocks to reduce the IO required to recover from single OSD failures.
-* *Degraded vs misplaced*: the Ceph health reports from 'ceph -s' and related commands now make a distinction between data that is degraded (there are fewer than the desired number of copies) and data that is misplaced (stored in the wrong location in the
+* *Degraded vs misplaced*: the Stone health reports from 'stone -s' and related commands now make a distinction between data that is degraded (there are fewer than the desired number of copies) and data that is misplaced (stored in the wrong location in the